Using the location condition in a Conditional Access policy

 On the multi-factor authentication service settings page, you can identify corporate intranet users by selecting Skip multi-factor authentication for requests from federated users on my intranet.
 This setting indicates that the inside corporate network claim, which is issued by AD FS, should be trusted and used to identify the user as being on the corporate network.
-For more information, see Enable the Trusted IPs feature by using conditional access.
+For more information, see Enable the Trusted IPs feature by using Conditional Access.

-Check if the user’s IP address is in one of the trusted IP ranges.
+- Check if the user’s IP address is in one of the trusted IP ranges.

 If both steps fail, a user is considered to be no longer on a trusted IP.

-Location condition configuration
+Location condition in policy

 - Any location